No matter what business you do, chances are you routinely handle projects to reach both personal and professional career goals.

 These risks are the most unpredictable of all and come from entirely external sources: nature, other people, government, and society.
 External hazard risks include storms, floods, earthquakes, and other natural disasters; vandalism, sabotage, and terrorism; and civil unrest and labor strikes.

-So, how can you tackle these nine common project risks for optimal success?
+How can you tackle these 13 common project risks for optimal success?
 When employed all together, the following tactics will help you protect your organization and significantly lower the risk of falling victim to common project risks.

 Identifying project risks prior to the start of your project is a great way to tackle and avoid common pitfalls.
 One way to do this is with a risk register.
 A risk register (also known as a risk log) is an important part of risk management.
 It’s created at the start project and acts as a tool that helps project managers track issues and deal with them as they arise.